Michael Krausz: Art

-Michael Krausz has had thirty-three solo and duo shows in galleries in the U.S., U.K., and India, and he has participated in many group exhibitions.
+Michael Krausz had thirty-three solo and duo shows in galleries in the U.S., U.K., and India, and he participated in many group exhibitions.
 He was elected Fellow of the Royal Society of Arts (F.R.S.A.) in 1973.
 Krausz studied at the Philadelphia College of Art and Haystack Mountain School of Crafts.
 He was Resident Fellow at the Ossabaw Foundation.
-Krausz's artworks have been reproduced in numerous publications including the British journal, Leonardo.
+Krausz's artworks were reproduced in numerous publications including the British journal, Leonardo.
 He was a member of Artist's Exchange, DE, and Delaware by Hand, which, in 2009, awarded him the status of “Master.”